 It Can Help You Build Relationships

-Another reason it is sometimes healthy to be alone is because it can help you build relationships.
+Another reason it is sometimes healthy to be alone is that it can help you build relationships.
 Being surrounded by people that you know and are comfortable with doesn’t prompt you to step outside your comfort zone.
 How can we ever hope to foster new relationships if we are only focused on the ones we are currently in?
 By taking time to be alone, you are freeing yourself from the distractions that may cause you to pass by something or someone of importance in your life.
 Therefore, if you are feeling a bit lonely or are looking to build new relationships, it can be beneficial to go on an outing alone.

 One of the most famous artists of all time, Pablo Picasso, said, “Without great solitude no serious work is possible.”
 Whether you have been feeling generally uninspired or having difficulty overcoming something as specific as writer’s block, being alone can help you by improving your creativity!
 According to Gregory Feist, whose major area of research is on the psychology of creativity at San Jose State University, a common feature in artists is their independence.
 In fact, recent studies go even further and say that some level of being non-social can be beneficial!
 Creativity stems from our experience and our perception, and by freeing our minds from peripheral ideas and focus, creativity can be honed.
-To speak directly with the Caree Brown regarding healthy alone time during therapy in Walnut Creek, contact her today.
+To speak directly with Caree Brown regarding healthy alone time during therapy, contact her today.